-SafeCert approved centres are required to be externally quality assured.
-This is to support centres in the implementation and management of the award and also to ensure the validity and value of the qualification.
+SafeCert approved centres are required to be externally quality assured to support centres in the implementation and management of the award and ensure the validity and value of the qualification.

-SafeCert Awards employs a risk-based model to decide the frequency of EQA visits and each approved Centre will receive at least 1 EQA visit within a 3-year cycle.
-In addition to the EQA Visits SafeCert Awards will also conduct the following:
+SafeCert Awards employs a risk-based model to decide the frequency of EQA visits and each approved centre will receive at least one EQA visit within a 3-year cycle.
+In addition to the EQA visits SafeCert Awards will also conduct the following:

-- Sample Desktop EQA Spot Checks on Assessment This is where we will ask a sample of centres each year to send in all assessment paperwork so we can conduct an EQA desktop approval on assessment - Sample EQA Centre Visits on Observation of Assessment This is where we will conduct a sample of visits to monitor assessments during the assessment process at the centre.
+- Sample desktop EQA spot checks on assessment This is where we will ask a sample of centres each year to send in all their assessment paperwork so we can conduct an EQA desktop approval on assessment. - Sample EQA centre visits on observation of assessment This is where we will conduct a sample of visits to monitor assessments during the assessment process at the centre.

 SafeCert centres, must provide access to all records, for any EQA visits.
-Full details can be seen in the Centre Handbook.
+Full details can be found in the centre handbook.